verbb/formie/docs/guides/submissions-workflows/submission-statuses-and-conditional-workflows.md

 Use recipient conditions when the same notification template should go to different addresses depending on submission content.

-## Combining statuses and conditions
+## Combining Statuses and Conditions

 Conditions affect **behaviour during and immediately after submit**.
 Statuses affect **management afterward** in the control panel.